ardaergin/VBL/markdown_files/fill-in-the-study-information.md

 9. [(Add) Researcher(s)](add-researchers)
 10. [IRB Approval Code](ethical-approval)

 In the next stage of the process, we will conduct an [initial study verification](initial-study-verification), where we will carefully review your study information.
-Studies with missing information will be **rejected**.
+Studies with missing information will not be approved.